j19sch/j19sch.github.io/posts/2023/20230807-what-is-a-scrum-master.md

 ## Effectiveness through practices or through the environment?

 The 2017 version links the value created by the Scrum Team to the interactions with those outside the team:
-> The Scrum Master helps those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t.
+> The Scrum Master helps those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren't.
 The Scrum Master helps everyone change these interactions to maximize the value created by the Scrum Team.

 The 2020 version does not mention this at all and links the team's effectiveness to its practices:
-> The Scrum Master is accountable for the Scrum Team’s effectiveness.
+> The Scrum Master is accountable for the Scrum Team's effectiveness.
 They do this by enabling the Scrum Team to improve its practices, within the Scrum framework.

 ## How a scrum master serves others

 In the 2017 version the three lists of how a Scrum Master serves others, is in the order: Product Owner, Development Team, Organization.
 In the 2020 version the order is: Scrum Team, Product Owner, organization.

 The reason for this might be as simple as the [change in the 2020 version](https://scrumguides.org/revisions.html) of no longer having a Development Team, with the Scrum Master and Product Owner outside of that team.
-Instead, there's now one Scrum Team with three different sets of accountabilities: PO, SM, and Developers.
+Instead, there's now one Scrum Team with three different sets of accountabilities: Product Owner, Scrum Master, and Developers.

 Still, I find it intriguing that until the 2020 version, serving the Product Owner gets mentioned before serving the Development Team.

 ### Serving the Development Team/Scrum Team

-The 2017 version has the Scrum Master *"Removing impediments to the Development Team’s progress"*, while the 2020 version says *"Causing the removal of impediments to the Scrum Team’s progress"*.
+The 2017 version has the Scrum Master *"Removing impediments to the Development Team's progress"*, while the 2020 version says *"Causing the removal of impediments to the Scrum Team's progress"*.

 In the 2017 version the Scrum Master serves the team by *"Facilitating Scrum events as requested or needed"*.
 In the 2020 version this becomes *"Ensuring that all Scrum events take place and are positive, productive, and kept within the timebox"*.
-This matches another change where the 2017 version incluedes in the description of each scrum event that the Scrum Master ensures that it takes place.
-In the 2020 version, the Scrum Master is only mentioned once for one event, the Daily Scrum: *"If the Product Owner or Scrum Master are actively working on items in the Sprint Backlog, they participate as Developers."*
+This matches another change where the 2017 version includes in the description of each scrum event that the Scrum Master ensures that it takes place.
+In the 2020 version, the Scrum Master is only mentioned in the description of one event, the Daily Scrum: *"If the Product Owner or Scrum Master are actively working on items in the Sprint Backlog, they participate as Developers."*

 ### Serving the Product Owner